b-r-hamilton/OPTinv.jl/README.md

 - `CEdatanalysis/en4labrador.jl`: Hovmoller plot of Labrador Sea in EN4, T and S plots of Labrador Sea Water

 Toy Problems
-- `toyproblems/ex2.steadystateinversion.jl`: `ex3`, but uses steady-state Gebbie 2010 assumption at each timestep.
+- `toyproblems/ex2.steadystateinversion.jl`: same idea as `transientinversion.jl`, but uses steady-state Gebbie 2010 assumption at each timestep.
 Hasn't been tested in a while, no idea if it works
-- `toyproblems/ex3.tests.jl`: toy problem
+- `toyproblems/tests.jl`: toy problem

 Deglacial Problem
 - `deglac/lund2015.jl`